wp-plugins/svg-support/readme.txt

 The whole IMG tag element will now be dynamically replaced by the actual code of your SVG, making the inner content targetable.<br />
 This allows you to target elements within your SVG using CSS.

+Please Note: You will need to set your own height and width in your CSS for SVG files to display correctly.

 *If you are having any issues, please use the support tab and I will try my best to get back to you quickly*